 The Everguy men’s jacket gives you practical and strong defence when exposed to the elements on the slopes.
 Taped seams along with a waterproof shell, that is effective up to 5,000mm, means you’ll receive plenty of coverage against moisture.
 Furthermore, a spacious hood covers your head so you hair doesn’t get wet and can easily be detached when needed.

-That was the official line from the people at Trespass.
-In addition I also found a stylish (seriously, I love these colours) and functional jacket which had a combination of zips for waterproof storage pockets and also for underarm ventilation.
+That was the official line from the people at Trespass, if you would like to check different styles you might as well take a look to this catalog https://www.altitude-sports.com/collections/women-gloves-mitts.
+In addition I also found a stylish (seriously, I love these colors) and functional jacket which had a combination of zips for waterproof storage pockets and also for underarm ventilation.
 Personally I can get quite hot quite quickly when carving down the slopes, so while I appreciate the extra padding the Everyguy jacket was providing, I also thankful that it did not come at the ‘cost’ of my overheating.

 - Water Repellent CF Zip